 Optional Practical Training

 Some LLM students choose to enhance their U.S. legal education by gaining short-term, practical training in a law firm or other legal setting after graduation.
-The Graduate & International Programs office will assist you with the application for Optional Practical Training (OPT) during the spring semester.
+If you are here on an F-1 student visa, the Graduate & International Programs office will assist you with the application for Optional Practical Training (OPT) during the spring semester.
 For current rules on OPT - the authorization required for eligibility for such work experiences - visit the USC Office of International Students website.

 LLM-JD Transfer Program

-Students enrolled in the LLM in ADR degree are not eligible to apply to the LLM-JD Transfer Program at USC Gould.
+Students enrolled in the LLM in ADR degree may be eligible to apply to the LLM-JD Transfer Program at USC Gould.
 For more information on the LLM-JD Transfer Program, please visit this link.